 Italian landowner is arrested after an Indian worker bled to death in accident with farm equipment

-Police have arrested an Italian farm owner after one of his workers, an undocumented laborer from India, bled to death after his arm was cut off by a piece of farm equipment
+Police have arrested an Italian farm owner after one of his workers, an undocumented laborer from India, bled to death after his arm was cut off by farm equipment

 ROME -- Italian police arrested a farm owner on Tuesday on suspicion of homicide after one of his workers, an undocumented laborer from India, bled to death when his arm was cut off by a piece of farm equipment.
 The landowner abandoned the bleeding worker and failed to call an ambulance, prosecutors said.